 Points will be awarded to an applicant or administrator that has expended their most recent IHCDA award (HOME or CDBG) funds by the award expiration date without requesting award extensions.
 The award must be from within the past five years, as determined by the award's execution date.
-It is not required that the award have been monitored and closed out.
-If the project has completed and passed its final inspection with no outstanding findings, and If the only outstanding claim for an award is its final retainer it will be considered fully expended for purposes of this scoring category.

 For applicants with multiple awards with the same expiration date, ALL awards must meet the requirement to be eligible for points.
 Please list the award number(s) in the application forms.

-Award Length Points Applicant or administrator's most recent IHCDA award (HOME or CDBG) completed by the award expiration date.
-5
+Award Length Points

+Applicant or administrator's most recent IHCDA award (HOME or CDBG) completed by the award 5

+expiration date.
+3

-5) IHCDA Award Inspection Performance Maximum Number of Points: 2
+5) IHCDA Award Inspection Performance of the Applicant Maximum Number of Points: 2

 Applicants or administrators with an IHCDA award inspected within the past five years, as determined by the final inspection report, may be eligible for points based on their IHCDA inspection results.
-Points will be awarded if zero building code issues were noted on the applicable project's inspection report as determined by the priorities described below:
+Points will be awarded if zero building code issues were noted on their last monitored inspection of their most recent award.